-The Board of The Kingsbury PLC comprises of eleven Directors.
-An Executive Chairman, a Non-Executive Co-Chairman, two Executive Directors and seven Non-Executive Directors of which five are Independent.
-The names of the Directors and their profiles are available on page 18 of this report.
+The Board of The Kingsbury PLC comprised of Twelve Directors, an Executive Chairman, a Non-Executive Co-Chairman, Three Executive Directors and Seven Non-Executive Directors as at 31st March 2019 of which Five are Independent.
+The names of the Directors and their profiles are available on page 10 of this report.